stanwickslauren/HelioxSong/README.md

 ## in time of recording start, of the last number is 1 it indicates it started at the time listed. if it is 02 then it started 30 mins after the time shown i.e. 13:30:01
 ## labeled if song, calls, or noise
 ## conditions can be heliox, regular air, or transition when the box was filling with heliox

+## btw the one file called song! in 1349 folder is nothing ignore it